Interesting facts on Istanbul

 - Istanbul is one of the biggest cities in the world, with around 15 million population, which is more than 177 countries around the world.

 - Istanbul was the most crowded city of the world in 1502, then London took this title in 1840.

-- Istanbul was the capital city of the Byzantine Empire and then the Ottoman Empire during their rule.
+- Istanbul was the capital city of three major Empires: Eastern Roman Empire, Byzantine Empire, and Ottoman Empire during their rule.

 - Blue Mosque is the only mosque in Istanbul with six minarets, which is the maximum number you can have in a mosque.

-- There are two suspension bridges on the Bosphorus Strait connecting Europe to Asia.
-And a third one is planned.
+- At the moment there are two suspension bridges on the Bosphorus Strait connecting Europe to Asia.
+The third one is under construction.